smartsquare/whisky-crawl/README.md

 * pom.xml - this file is the Maven Project Object Model for the web service
 * src/main - this directory contains your Java service source files
 * src/test - this directory contains your Java service unit test files
-* template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.
+* template.yml - this file contains the AWS Serverless de.smartsquare.whisky.Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.